Preserve Your Wedding Gown

 I did a ton of research on how to preserve my dress.
 I’d heard horror stories about paid services that didn’t even clean the dress, let alone do anything to preserve it, and then told brides that if they opened the box to check on the dress it would void their warranty.
 Plus, I noticed that a lot of services and do-it-yourself kit sellers were using cardboard boxes with printed decorations on them—which will eventually bleed through the paper and harm the dress!

-I lined the box with acid-free tissue I got from Archival Methods.
+I lined the box with white, unbuffered, acid-free tissue I got from Archival Methods.

 Then I laid my dress on a layer of tissue on top of a cotton sheet on the bed, stuffed the bodice with crumpled tissue to preserve its shape (it has boning), and then tucked the end of the train in up near the bodice.